-The Environment and Social team conducted a consultation with relevant government departments in Shikarpur in March 2023.
-Details of Consultations with Line Departments is given in Table - 17 and summary of concerns raised by institutional stakeholders has been given in Table - 18.
+The Environment and Social team conducted a consultation with relevant government departments in Dadu in March 2023.
+Details of Consultations with Line Departments is given in Table 19 & depicted in Figure 14 while summary of concerns raised by institutional stakeholders has been given in Table 20.
 The team briefed the officers of government agencies regarding the salient features of the sub-project.
 It was informed that the "Detailed Design of the Sub-Project, under PIU-SFERP being implemented by the W & S Department and funded by the World Bank.
 They were informed that the project intends to improve the roads which are affected by rain/flood water.
 The primary goal of the project is to meet the present and future requirements.
 It was also briefed that the project will bring positive impacts on the lives of the local population through improved mobility.
-Figure - 13 shows the photographs taken during these sessions.